 Natural edge bowls can be attractive, and I make them myself.
 But they are normally smaller than bowls made to give the largest size that the log can yield.
 The bark can be fragile, which limits their use.
-Making them presents some problems too.
+Making a bowl with a bark rim presents some problems too.
 Cutting the irregular rim without damage to the bark needs care, and grit in the bark blunts the tools quickly.

 Many turners decorate their bowls with carving, textures, scorching, transparent dyes and paint.
-Some effects completely obscure the wood, making it look like ceramic.
+Some effects emphasise the grain.
+But others completely obscure the wood, making it look like ceramic.
 Some turners pierce the bowl, leaving it an open network.